Here’s why the best investing opportunities are not obvious 😊

 A great article: The Seduction of Pessimism by Morgan Housel

-This is how hindsight and negativity biases happen.
-When we look back, we realise the past year was not that bad or was better than now and the future; the pattern keeps repeating.
+Pessimistic/negativity bias.
+When we look back, we realise the past year was not that bad as expected.
+And this bias will keep repeating.
 Aren’t the past and the future on the same continuum of time?

 Facts:

-1. There will always be people who believe that the future is not good.
+1. There will always be people who believe the future will not be good.

 2. There will always be problems and issues in this world.